15 Common Travel Mistakes and How to Avoid Them

 Since we can’t sparse these things like how we can keep money in separate places, the best countermeasure for the danger of losing all that in the occasion of a snatched phone is to back them up in a cloud, or a handy USB flash drive prior to departure.

 Most travel insurance fees are affordable, and they can save you thousands for unexpected travel mishaps.
 Most travel insurance packages cover loss of baggage and other possessions, medical treatment abroad, emergency transportation (return to home country), and cancellation fees, among others.

 Not keeping an eye on valuables

 “Please keep an eye on your valuables” is so common that we sometimes underestimate its worth.
-Keeping your guard up especially when travelling to uncharted territories is a must.
-One good way of ensuring the safety of your valuables is purchasing an anti-theft bag.
+Keeping your guard up especially when traveling to uncharted territories is a must.
+One good way of ensuring the safety of your valuables is by purchasing an anti-theft bag.

 Inadequate visa requirements

 Check the visa requirements of your destination at least two times and make sure that everything is secured way before your intended schedule for leaving.